Astro2k19/rsschool-cv/cv.md

 ```
 6. *I don't have work experience.
 I study from YouTube videos and [The Modern JavaScript Tutorial](https://javascript.info/) or [MDN Web Docs](https://developer.mozilla.org/ru/).*
 7. *I'm studying at the college(secondary special education).*
 8. *My english level is B1.
-I have friends foreigners from other countries, i practice english with them, I also studied at an English school*
+I have friends foreigners from other countries, i practice english with them, I also studied at an English school.*